bwvoss/failure-patterns-essay/README.md

   spawn_link(?MODULE, init, [{Mod, Args}]).
 ```

-The ```spawn_link``` built-in function also creates a new Erlang process that runs separate and asynchronously from our own process.
-Besides creating a process, ```spawn_link``` atomically links our own process with the newly created one.
-We will learn what a link is next, but this protects us from trying to link to a dead process.
+The ```spawn_link``` built-in function also creates a new process, but also atomically links our own process with the newly created one, ensuring we always link to a live process.

 ##### Links and Exit Trapping

 A link is a bidirectional bond between two processes.
-If we are linked to a process and that process dies, we will also die.
-This is a valuable tool when you have a supervisor looking after thousands of workers -- now if the supervisor dies, all linked processes will also be cleaned up.
-But this could get us in trouble if a worker dies.
-We want the supervisor to survive, and handle the problem.
+If a process dies, it sends an exit signal that will kill any linked processes.
+A supervisor looking after thousands of workers will want its workers to be cleaned up if it dies.
+If a worker dies, a supervisor will most likely not want to die with it.
+For this, Erlang allows us to trap and handle the exit signal sent from a linked process:

-The first line of the init function invokes a built-in function called ```process_flag```:
+The first line of the ```init``` function invokes a built-in function called ```process_flag```:

 ```erlang
 init({Mod,Args}) ->
   process_flag(trap_exit, true),
   loop({Mod,start_link,Args}).
 ```

-When ```process_flag``` is passed the arguments of ```trap_exit, true``` then the exit signals received from dead linked processes will not kill us outright, but instead be transformed into: ```{'EXIT', Pid, Reason}```, which we can handle and respond to, as we do in the ```loop``` function:
+When ```process_flag``` is passed the arguments of ```trap_exit, true``` then the exit signals received from dead linked processes will be transformed into: ```{'EXIT', Pid, Reason}```, which can be handled, as the ```loop``` function demonstrates:

 ```erlang
 loop({M,F,A}) ->